open-telemetry/opentelemetry-specification/specification/resource/semantic_conventions/browser.md

 **[1]:** This value is intended to be taken from the [UA client hints API](https://wicg.github.io/ua-client-hints/#interface) (navigator.userAgentData.brands).

 **[2]:** This value is intended to be taken from the [UA client hints API](https://wicg.github.io/ua-client-hints/#interface) (navigator.userAgentData.platform).
-The legacy `navigator.platform` API should NOT be used in order for the values to be consistent.
+If unavailable, the legacy `navigator.platform` API SHOULD NOT be used instead and this attribute SHOULD be left unset in order for the values to be consistent .

 **[3]:** The user-agent value should be provided only from browsers that do not have a mechanism to retrieve brands and platform individually from the User-Agent Client Hints API.
 To retrieve the value, the legacy `navigator.userAgent` API can be used.
 <!-- endsemconv -->